Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Introduction

-Different from typical meta-population models that assume homogeneous mixing within communities \cite{Pastor-Satorras2015,Gomes2018}, we propose a network structure that accounts for the inherent, heterogeneous and time-varying nature of human interactions \cite{Volz2009, Holme2012}, together with behavioural changes in response to the pandemic evolution \cite{Funk2010,RizzoPRE2014}.
+Different from {most of the classical} meta-population models that {tend to} assume homogeneous mixing within {each community} \cite{Pastor-Satorras2015,Gomes2018}, we propose a network structure that accounts for the inherent, heterogeneous and time-varying nature of human interactions \cite{Volz2009, Holme2012}, together with behavioural changes in response to the pandemic evolution \cite{Funk2010,RizzoPRE2014}.
 To this aim, individuals interact on the basis of a mechanism inspired by activity-driven networks (ADNs) \cite{Perra2012,Zino2016}.
-Our model comprehends two key aspects of social communities, mobility patterns and temporal, heterogeneous networks of contacts.
+Our model {includes} two key aspects of social communities, mobility patterns and temporal, heterogeneous networks of contacts.
 Within this meta-population model, we incorporate a variation of a susceptible--infected--removed (SIR) epidemic process \cite{brauer2011mathematical}.
 Such an epidemic process allows to capture several key features of COVID-19, like the existence of latency periods and the delay in the official reporting of infections and deaths.